 In 2018, Ben’s dad was diagnosed with Multiple Sclerosis.
 With a growing connection within country music, he ventured into the areas of production, talent buying, promotion, and events, where his experience led him to found, organize, and run “Music Fest MS”.
 This brought the MS Society of Canada, the BC Interior, and fans of country music together not only raising awareness for Multiple Sclerosis, but raising over $115,000 in three years naming the show one of the largest single-day fundraisers put on by a third party in Multiple Sclerosis research history.
 Through the years, Ben gained interest into the business of the music industry, attending seminars and national conferences to expand his knowledge and network.

 In music, Ben’s ultimate goal is to become an international household name, a member of the Grand Ole Opry, and be a “Legacy Artist” that stands the test of time.
 To achieve this, he has vowed to never drink a sip of alcohol following in the steps of his role model, his uncle Paul, who lived his dream of becoming a FIFA world cup referee through hard work, determination, and passion.
 Drive, knowledge, unique opportunities, and good people propel Ben’s career, which recently steered him towards attending Metalworks Institute for Music Business on behalf of Canada’s Walk of Fame.

 Over the years, Ben has achieved multiple British Columbia Country Music Awards, International Country Music Awards, named a Distinguished Alumni at Okanagan College, and a Young Entrepreneur of the Year Award for my work within the music industry.
-Ben Klick loves my fans, my team, and look forward to the creative road ahead making guitar-driven, modern country sounds mixed with a traditional twist.
+Ben Klick loves his fans, his team, and looks forward to the creative road ahead making guitar-driven, modern country sounds mixed with a traditional twist.